typedb/typedb-docs/08-schema/01-concepts.md

 [tab:end]
 </div>

-This guarantees `email` to have a unique value for all instances of `person`.
+This guarantees that no instances of `email` may hold the same value among all instances of `person`.

 <div class="note">
 [Note]
-Although the attributes above have been assigned to the `person` entity, they are yet to be defined.
+Although, in the example above, we have assigned attributes to the `person` entity, they are yet to be defined.
 We soon learn how to [define an attribute](#define-an-attribute).
 </div>